 There can be few wine lovers who haven’t at least heard of Bergerac.
 Rich vineyards and fields surround this beautiful town, capital of the Perigord Pourpre, one of the largest wine-growing regions of the Aquitaine.
-The town’s main claim to fame is the dramatist and satirist Savinien Cyrano de Bergerac (1619-55) whose romantic exploits have inspired countless dramatizations.
+The town’s main claim to fame is the dramatist and satirist Savinien Cyrano de Bergerac (1619-55), whose romantic exploits have inspired many dramatizations.

 Bergerac’s official history does not begin until the 11th century, although Cro-Magnon man was here long before the Romans arrived in Gaul.
 Today, the Vezere Valley in the Dordogne has the most spectacular series of prehistoric cave paintings anywhere in Europe, including the astonishing Grotte de Lascaux near Montignac.

 However, early man and Gallic tribes were supplanted and suppressed by the Romans, following their conquest of Gaul.
 Roman rule endured for several centuries, endowing France, with many significant technological and civic advancements.
 It was only in 476 that their hold over France finally gave way as the Western Roman Empire fell apart.
 In their place rose two great dynasties – the Frankish Merovingian and Carolingian families.
 Their control over France was both fierce and pragmatic, adopting many aspects of the more enlightened and pervasive Gallo-Roman culture into their own.
 By this point, Christianity has spread across the entire country.